Does your health insurance cover you for COVID-19?

 Under the CARES Act, qualified medical expenses were extended to include over-the-counter medicines, feminine hygiene products and telemedicine visits, including virtual mental health appointments.

-The telemedicine provision is especially important, said Shobin Urali, co-founder of HSA management company Lively.
+The telemedicine provision is especially important, said Shobin Uralil, co-founder of HSA provider Lively.
 At a time when people aren't venturing out to go to the doctor, virtual appointments are taking over, he said.